 3rd May 2015

-The Festa de Maigis always held on the first Sunday of May in Santa Eulalia.
-This is a beautiful Spring flower festival boasts a variety of popular activities including a spectacular wreath of flowers on display for everyone to enjoy.
-This is one of the Balearic's most colourful fiestas.
+The Festa de Maigis is always held on the first Sunday of May in Santa Eulalia.
+One of the Balearic's most colourful fiestas, this popular Spring flower festival boasts a variety of enjoyable activities, as well as a spectacular wreath of beautiful flowers on display.

 Moros i Cristians